Renzo Reggiardo: Congressional career

 In the 2006 general elections, Reggiardo was elected to the Congress for the 2006–2011 term, representing the city of Lima on the Fujimorist Alliance for the Future.
 When the ex-president's daughter Keiko Fujimori decided to form a new party, Force 2011, to promote her presidential candidacy for the 2011 presidential elections, Reggiardo did not follow.
 Instead, he added what was left of Cambio 90 to the National Solidarity Alliance and endorsed former Lima Mayor Luis Castañeda for the presidency.
 In the congressional vote, Reggiardo was re-elected in the constituency of Lima and as the only congressman from Cambio 90.
 Instead of joining with the rest of the representatives elected on the alliance's lists, Reggiardo now sits on the Parliamentary Coordination bench, together with the Peruvian Aprista Party's lawmakers and Carlos Bruce.

 Post-congressional career

 2016 presidential campaign

 In the 2016 presidential elections, he ran for President under the Peru Secure Homeland party, the successor of Cambio 90, but he withdrew from the race, as he claimed lack of credibility in the electoral process.

 2018 Lima mayoral election

 Two years later in 2018, Reggiardo unsuccessfully ran for Mayor of Lima in the 2018 local elections.
 Leading most of the polls throughout the entire campaign, his absence in the mayoral debate caused him to finish in third place in the election with 8.9% of the popular vote, losing to Jorge Muñoz Walls of the Popular Action.

+Mayor of Lima

+Reggiardo took office as Mayor of Lima on 13 October 2025 upon the resignation of his predecessor Rafael López Aliaga.